Alongside the airport a new town and a centre for industry has been created at Shannon.

 Joe Quigley, General Manager of Shannon Development.
 Quigley outlines the amount of state investment that has gone into Shannon Industrial Estate to date.
 He also comments on the pay-offs of this investment, the benefits of employment, the facilitation of exports and the influx of foreign direct investment.

-Franz Wesselink Deputy Manager of the Rippon Dutch piano factory about the foreign perception of Shannon and its attractiveness for investment.
-The Rippon Company is just one of the twenty eight firms now operating in Shannon.
+Franz Wesselink Deputy Manager of the Rippen Dutch piano factory about the foreign perception of Shannon and its attractiveness for investment.
+The Rippen Company is just one of the twenty eight firms now operating in Shannon.

 Wesselink outlines why his firm decided to come to Ireland in the first place and points to the availability of labour as a key factor in the decision to set up in Ireland.
 Shannon was chosen as the company could import raw materials without import duty along with tax advantages and government grants.
 In relation to the adaptation of Irish labour he says,